-4.1 In many cases the right word, at the right time, conveyed in the right way, may be all that is needed.
+- 4.1 In many cases the right word, at the right time, conveyed in the right way, may be all that is needed.
 Such management advice is often a satisfactory method of dealing with a minor breach of discipline or unsatisfactory conduct.
 Employees should be advised that a further infringement may result in formal disciplinary action being considered.
-A record should be kept of any such management advice and may be referred to at a later stage, should a similar or related issue reoccur, to demonstrate that an informal approach was attempted.

-Management advice is considered informal action and sits outside of the formal disciplinary procedure.
-Such advice should not be referred to in references.

-- 4.2 No disciplinary sanction should be issued against any employee until the case has been sufficiently investigated, unless the matter is being managed, by agreement, under paragraph 4.7. - 4.3 Where an employee is unable, or is unwilling, to attend a meeting or hearing, that meeting or hearing may proceed after all factors are taken into consideration.
+A record should be kept of any such management advice and may be referred to at a later stage to demonstrate that an informal approach was attempted. - 4.2 No disciplinary sanction should be issued against any employee until the case has been sufficiently investigated, unless the matter is being managed, by agreement, under paragraph 4.7. - 4.3 Where an employee is unable, or is unwilling, to attend a meeting or hearing, that meeting or hearing may proceed after all factors are taken into consideration.
 In the case of a Hearing a decision can be made on the basis of evidence available at that time. - 4.4 At all stages of the formal procedure the employee has the right to request to be accompanied at meetings by an appropriate companion, provided their presence would not prejudice the meeting or otherwise be a clear conflict of interest.